google/blockly/README.md

 ## Issues and Milestones

 We typically triage all bugs within 2 working days, which includes adding any appropriate labels and assigning it to a milestone.
-Please keep in mind, we are a small team so even feature reqeusts that everyone agrees on may not be prioritized.
+Please keep in mind, we are a small team so even feature requests that everyone agrees on may not be prioritized.

 ### Milestones